 Lenders will seek extension of the moratorium on loan repayments beyond June as part of a comprehensive package to support borrowers and revive the economy.

-The had on March 27 allowed banks and companies to offer a moratorium of three months on payment of instalments of all term loans outstanding as on March 1.
-This was done in light of the impact of the disease (Covid-19).
+The Reserve Bank of India had on March 27 allowed banks and finance companies to offer a moratorium of three months on payment of instalments of all term loans outstanding as on March 1.
+This was done in light of the impact of the coronavirus disease (Covid-19).
 Now, subsequently the nationwide lockdown has been extended till May 3 on Tuesday by Prime Minister Narendra Modi.

 Senior bankers said it would get tougher for banks as the onus shifts to them to reactivate the economy.
 The three-month moratorium allowed to bank borrowers looks inadequate, the bankers said.
 Borrowers will need comprehensive support covering easing of asset quality norms, tweaking of rules for restructuring.